Abhi-0212000/Virtual-Mouse-Pad/README.md

 # Virtual-Mouse-Pad
-## Virtual Mouse Pad using OpenCV, mediapipe and pyautogui
+## Virtual Mouse Pad & Control using OpenCV, mediapipe and pyautogui

 <h4>Follow this repository to implement your own __Virtual__ __Mouse__ __Pad__.</h4>